hectorbarquero/university-COMP266/Unit 2/learningDiary.rst

 .. _unit2-ref:

 ..
 Tip::
    :download:`Download my Unit 2 source code by clicking here<../attachments/src/unit2-code.zip>`.
-Unpack the .zip and view the README.txt to learn more about the file structure. `You can also check out my project on GitHub <https://github.com/hectorbarquero/technicalwriting_sandbox>`_, but if you do this, you'll see the project at it's latest state since I'm developing daily.
+Unpack the .zip and view the README.txt to learn more about the file structure. `You can also check out my project on GitHub <https://github.com/hectorbarquero/technicalwriting_sandbox>`_

 Summary